mongodb/docs/source/includes/parameters-map-reduce.rst

 - The ``map`` function should be pure, or have *no* impact outside of the function (i.e. side effects.)

-- A single emit can only hold half of MongoDB's :ref:`maximum BSON document size <limit-bson-document-size>`.

 - The ``map`` function may optionally call ``emit(key,value)`` any number of times to create an output document associating ``key`` with ``value``.

+- In MongoDB 4.2 and earlier, a single emit can only hold half of MongoDB's :ref:`maximum BSON document size
+  <limit-bson-document-size>`.
+MongoDB removes this restriction
+  starting in version 4.4.

 - Starting in version 4.2.1, MongoDB deprecates the use of JavaScript with scope (i.e. :doc:`BSON type 15 </reference/bson-types/>`) for
   the ``map`` function.
 To scope variables, use the ``scope`` parameter instead.

 The following ``map`` function will call ``emit(key,value)`` either 0 or 1 times depending on the value of the input document's